 Adults: The recommended dose is 20 mg once a day.

-How should I store Paxil?Store the tablets at room temperature.
-Store the oral solution at or below room temperature.
+How should I store this medication?Store at room temperature.